10yx/10yx.github.io/src/countd/privacy.md

 ## Technical Details

-For transparency, here's what iOS APIs Counterr uses:
+For transparency, here's what iOS APIs countd uses:
 - **UserDefaults**: Stores your counter data locally on your device
 - **File Timestamp APIs**: Used by iOS system for standard app operations